voicehacks/setup-local-recommendations/step-by-step/4-testing.md

     Return to the Voice Simulator as needed to ensure that Alexa says words and phrases as you would expect.

 4.  **Test your skill with the Service Simulator.** To validate that your skill is working as expected, use the Service Simulator.
-In the **Enter Utterance** text box, type "tell me about North Dakota."
+In the **Enter Utterance** text box, type "recommend an attraction."

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/4-4-service-simulator._TTH_.png" />